lucasloureiror/AegisPass/README.md

 Options:
-  --numeric        Password with numbers only (default: password with length 10 if not specified) --credits        Print random.org API credits to the user after generating a password help           Help the user to use the CLI tool
+  --numeric        Password with numbers only (default: password with length 10 if not specified) --standard       Generate password with one upper case, one number and one special character at least.
+  --credits        Print random.org API credits to the user after generating a password --help           Help the user to use the CLI tool

 Example:
   aegis 12 --numeric
   aegis 8
+  aegis 10 --standard
   aegis 10 --credits
   aegis help
 ```